OPM/pyopmspe11/docs/_sources/installation.rst.txt

 The following steps work installing the dependencies in Linux via apt-get or in macOS using brew or macports.
 While using packages managers such as Anaconda, Miniforge, or Mamba might work, these are not tested.
-In addition, the current supported Python versions for macOS are 3.10 (due to resdata) to 3.13 and for Linux 3.9 to 3.13.
+The supported Python versions are 3.11 to 3.14.

+.. _vpyopmspe11:

 Python package
 --------------